remzi-arpacidusseau/ostep-projects/processes-shell/README.md

 is a little different than standard redirection).

-If the `output` file exists before you run your program, you should simple overwrite them (after truncating it).
+If the `output` file exists before you run your program, you should simple overwrite it (after truncating it).

 The exact format of redirection is a command (and possibly some arguments) followed by the redirection symbol followed by a filename.
 Multiple